Xeotham/snow_crash/level06/ressources/steps.md

 ?>
 ```

-It use regext to modify a string.
+It use regex to modify a string.
 The important part is "``preg_replace("/(\[x (.*)\])/e", "y(\"\\2\")", $a)``".
 In PhP, the /e regex balise is used to evaluate what we pars as a command.